-All eligible organizations must visit our pricing page and click Request Free Access.
+All eligible organizations must visit our pricing page and click Request Community Plan.
 We’ll review your application and accept it or reject it.

 If we reject your application, we are sorry in advance.
 We don't have the resources to share the details.
 We'll do our best to give you some context if possible but please check our criteria below to figure out what might be wrong.
 Please note you can reapply at any time if you are able to adjust and meet our criteria.

 Is not a church, affiliated or promoting a specific religion

 Is not a school, college, university (can be student group, lab group, course group)

 Is not a government office, ministry, or function (can be a small municipality local office)

 Is not a private foundation

 Does not promote a religious position as part of its activity